Calderdale and Huddersfield NHS Foundation Trust

 Calderdale and Huddersfield NHS Foundation Trust runs Huddersfield Royal Infirmary, Huddersfield and Calderdale Royal Hospital, Halifax, both in West Yorkshire, England.
-It became a Foundation Trust in 2006.
+It became a Foundation Trust in August 2006.

+History

 The rebuilding of Calderdale Royal Hospital by the Catalyst consortium which now services and maintains the hospital was a Private Finance Initiative costing £103 million.

 There were suggestions in 2014 that the A&E Department in Calderdale Royal Hospital could be closed or downgraded.
 This was opposed by MPs in Halifax.
 Proposals envisaged one site, probably Huddersfield dealing with urgent cases, having an A&E Department, and more beds, with the other site, probably Halifax, dealing with planned work, and having fewer beds.
 In 2016 new plans to close the A&E Department in Huddersfield and centralise in Halifax aroused considerable opposition in Huddersfield.
 In 2017 more detailed plans were produced envisaging the demolition of Huddersfield Royal Infirmary and building a 64 bed planned care hospital nearby.
 These plans would be financed by private finance initiative funding.

+In August 2018, it was announced the plans to close Huddersfield A&E department had been scrapped with a new Emergency department costing £15 million opening on 22 May 2024.